 The Administrative Division maintains responsibility for the coordination and daily oversight of the Department of Public Safety's budget.
 The Administrative Division also oversees the operation of the following functions:

-- Operations of the Departmental Training Officer and coordination of all Departmental Training
+Operation of the Agency Training Coordinator and oversight of all Departmental Training

-- Recruitment and hiring of all sworn and civilian employees for the Department of Public Safety
+Recruitment and hiring of all sworn and civilian employees for the Department

 The Administrative Division is also responsible for the coordination of the college internship program whereby students enrolled as Criminal Justice majors at approved colleges or universities are selected to spend time and work with the East Brunswick Police Department.
 The interns are assigned to varying functions within the agency and will have a better understanding of the many diverse aspects of law enforcement.